lat-lon/deegree-workshop/README.md

 * Dockerfile available under: [https://github.com/deegree/deegree3-docker](https://github.com/deegree/deegree3-docker)

-## 1.3 Setting up your Docker Environment for deegree
+## 1.3 Setting up your Docker environment for deegree

 For this tutorial, all necessary configuration files and data required to set up and run an example INSPIRE ProtectedSites deegree workspace are available for download in as [ZIP-File](https://github.com/lat-lon/deegree-workshop/archive/refs/heads/main.zip).